 Here's how managers can prompt perspective sharing:

-• Pair team members from different backgrounds and ask them to write about the challenges they believe the other person might face and why.
-This could also work in small groups.
+- Pair employees from different backgrounds; have them write about challenges they believe the other might face.

 It's easy to forget to take a beat and take perspective in the shuffle of the day-to-day hustle.
 When managers plan for moments that encourage everyone to consider other people's truths, they help unlock more knowledge than meets the eye.